There’s no point spending time building a spectacular website if no one can find it.

 1. A robust backend and hosting platform

 At The Code Company, we’ve written about our experience with WordPress as our digital publishing platform of choice, and described how—when configured correctly—it can scale to handle large amounts of traffic effortlessly.

-Is your current CMS running as smoothly as it could be?
+Is your content management system running as smoothly as it could be?

 2. Best coding practices and quality standards

 At The Code Company, we’re committed to WordPress Coding Standards.